AlexesMes/brownian-motion-of-quarks/README.md

-# Understanding Heavy and Light Quark Brownian Motion from AdS/CFT
+# Strongly Coupled Heavy and Light Quark Thermal Motion from AdS/CFT

 This repository holds the work of Alexes Mes in AdS/CFT Brownian Motion.
 The latest versions of all documents are kept here.

-There is a dissertation which can be found in the publications folder of this repository.
+There is an article and dissertation which can be found in the publications folder of this repository.

 The code is organised into four comprehensively annotated Mathematica notebooks containing: (a) the mapping of the heavy and light quark test string solutions between the worldsheet parameter space and target spacetime (MappingWorldSheetToTarget.nb); (b) calculations pertaining to the analysis of heavy and light quark test strings undergoing Brownian motion (BrownianMotion.nb); (c) the expansion of the AdSd-Schwarzschild metric in the near-horizon region for the light quark’s test string configuration (NearHorizonAdSd.nb); and (d) drag force calculations in AdS/CFT (DragForce.nb).